gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Easier consumption of Shared Build Services

-There is a new (incubating) [`@ServiceReference` annotation](userguide/build_services.html#sec:service_references) that makes it easier to consume shared build services.
-By annotating a property with `@ServiceReference`, you no longer need to declare that your task uses a shared build service via `Task#usesService()`; and if you also provide the name of the service in the annotation, a shared build service reference is automaticaly assigned to the property.
+There is a [new `@ServiceReference` annotation](userguide/build_services.html#sec:service_references) that makes it easier to consume shared build services.

+By annotating a property with `@ServiceReference`, you no longer need to remember to explicitly declare that your task uses a shared build service via `Task#usesService()`.

+If you also provide the name of the service in the annotation, you no longer need to obtain and assign a build service reference to the property explicitly; if a service registration with the given name exists, the corresponding reference is automaticaly assigned to the property.

+More details in the [Shared Build Services](userguide/build_services.html#sec:service_references) documentation.

 <!-- ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ADD RELEASE FEATURES ABOVE